Research

 Selected Working Papers

-"The Convergence and Divergence of Chinese Leaders’ Conceptions of International Order" (with Liuya Zhang)
+"The Continuity and Evolution of Chinese Leaders' Views of International Order" (with Liuya Zhang and Bear Braumoeller)

 "Networked Diplomacy: Leader Visits and US-China Competition" (with Jing Luo and Alexander Thompson)